 These days people in every country carry with them a wifi enabled device – phone, laptop or tablet.
-They can access internet and data wherever they are.
+But they may or may not have access to the internet and data.
 The BibleBox is a cheap, simple wireless device to share a collection of digital wifi Bible multimedia resources to users of wifi enabled devices.

 You may be in a Cairns cafe, a church in Jakarta, an apartment building in Nairobi, a jungle village in Papua New Guinea or an office block in New York – whatever your location you can turn on the BibleBox and share digital resources to those around you.